310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 That having been said, the scale of the battle, the people involved, and everything else — all of it is much different from the Battle versus the Sea God[^3], and neither do I think another miracle could come about like it did then.

 And we aren’t so wishy-washy as to wait idly, hoping for a miracle to happen.
-We're going to intervene in the war circulating in this region, and win every battle until we come out victorious in the qualifying rounds.
+We’re going to intervene in the war circulating in this region, and win every battle until we come out victorious in the qualifying rounds.
 {% endbubble %}

 {% bubble Kanata serious %}